STUMPY

 """

-Compute the multi-dimensional z-normalized matrix profile with a distributed
+Compute the multi-dimensional z-normalized matrix profile with a `dask` cluster

 This is a highly distributed implementation around the Numba JIT-compiled